 Established in 1946 and better known as Furn Al Arman (The Armenian Bakery), Ichakhanian offers a very unique variation of a very popular Lebanese dish.
 Lahem bajeen consists of finely minced meat mixed with onions, garlic, tomatoes and spices spread on a very thin pizza like dough and baked in an open oven.
 But, Mrs. Ichkhanian, who runs the bakery, has her own personal recipe and cooks it the Armenian way with special spices, or the Halabi way, with pomegranate syrup and pine seeds.
 A sprinkle of salt and squeeze of lemon juice won’t go amiss.
 Enjoy it hot, straight from the oven.
 If you are craving both, you can always take a mini size of each.
 A mushroom version is available for vegetarians.

-Open Tuesdays to Sundays from 9 am to 3 pm
+Open Monday to Saturday from 9 am to 4 pm

 Foul & Balila from Le Professeur